th1275/sparse_numba/README.md

 Python is widely used for rapid prototyping and demonstration, despite its limitations in computationally intensive tasks.
-Existing sparse linear solvers (e.g., SciPy and KVXOPT) are efficient for single-task scenarios but face performance bottlenecks if there are frequent data exchanges and Python's Global Interpreter Lock (GIL).
+Existing sparse linear solvers (e.g., SciPy, CVXOPT, and KVXOPT) are efficient for single-task scenarios but face performance bottlenecks if there are frequent data exchanges and Python's Global Interpreter Lock (GIL).